 Introduction -Corporation Tax (UK)

 This is our limited company contractor Corporation Tax guide, which covers the basics of Corporation Tax (CT).
-Limited company Corporation Tax is the main type of tax for a professional with their own UK contractor limited company.
-In addition, it is one of their main contractor taxes.
-In this company Tax return guide 2023, we look at how CT works in general as well as the Corporation Tax return (UK) itself.
-All UK companies complete their CT returns once per annum and file these with HM Revenue & Customs (HMRC).
-In this guide we will look at how CT works for UK contractors as well as how to do a Corporation Tax return (limited company).
+Limited company Corporation Tax is a tax for a professional with their own UK contractor limited company.
+Basically, contractor CT is the main UK contractor limited company tax that you’ll pay each year when you make profits.
+In this UK company Tax return guide 2023, we look at how to complete a tax return for contractors.
+In addition, we’ll look at the Corporation Tax return (UK) itself and what to do to complete this for UK contracting professionals.
+All UK trading companies complete their CT return once per annum and file this along with their full accounts with HM Revenue & Customs (HMRC).
+Therefore, in this limited company tax guide, we’ll look at how CT works for UK contractors as well as how to do a Corporation Tax return (limited company).

-Under the UK tax system, UK individuals pay Income Tax on their personal taxable income.
-On the other hand, UK companies pay Corporation Tax on their taxable profits.
+Under the UK tax system, UK individuals file personal tax returns with HMR each year.
+In addition, they also pay Income Tax on their personal taxable incomes.
+On the other hand, UK companies file Corporation Tax returns for limited company purposes each year.
+In addition, businesses pay Corporation Tax on their taxable profits.
 Further to this, UK limited companies pay CT on their profit to HMRC every 12 months.
-As a limited company contractor or small company owner, HMRC will issue a notice to deliver a company tax return each year.
+As a limited company contractor or small company owner, HMRC will issue a notice to deliver a company tax return (UK) each financial year.

-When you are a director who is running your own company, every year, your business will have three main duties in relation to company accounts and tax.
+When you are a director who is running your own company, you have some annual filing duties.
+Therefore, every year, your business will have three main duties in relation to company accounts and tax.

 File a ltd company tax return and full annual accounts with HMRC

-Your company will need to pay its tax bill by the Corporation Tax deadline.
-Key to note, the payment is due nine months and one day after the end of the accounting period to which the payment relates.
+It’s key to highlight in this UK tax guide on CT, your company will need to pay its tax bill by the Corporation Tax deadline each year.
+What’s more, the deadline for paying Corporation Tax to HMRC is nine months and one day after the end of the accounting period to which the payment relates.
+Indeed, the Corporation Tax due date is always this length of time (9 months and 1 day after the CT period).

 Contractor Corporation Tax return guide -receive your CT reference number

-Nowadays, when you register a new company with Companies House, they will inform HM Revenue & Customs (HMRC) of your company’s existence.
-Then, shortly after incorporation, HMRC will send your CT reference number through the post to your company’s registered office.
+Nowadays, when you register a new company with Companies House, they’ll inform HM Revenue & Customs (HMRC) of your company’s existence.
+Then, shortly after incorporation, HMRC will send your Corporation Tax reference number through the post to your company’s registered office.
+Your CT number is also known as your limited company UTR (Unique Tax Reference) and is unique to your company.

-As part of this company Tax return guide 2023, please note the Corporation Tax reference has an initial three digits related to the CT office.
+As part of this HMRC company Tax return guide 2023, please note that your contractor Corporation Tax reference has an initial three digits in respect of the CT office.
 The office is located in the UK area that looks after your company, albeit this seems centralised nowadays.
-Two sets of five digits make up the company’s actual UTR (Unique Tax Reference).
-The UTR will show on:
+What’s more, there’s also two sets of five digits that make up the full ltd company UTR number.
+Furthermore, the UK company tax number is shown on:

-- The CT600 form which you need to file with HMRC each year.
+- The CT600 form which you need to file with HMRC each financial year.

 - All correspondence from HMRC.
-This will include any reminders and the annual letter to `deliver company tax return.’
-This is an annual notice that informs you that you will need to complete a company tax return CT600.
+Basically, this will include any HMRC reminders and the annual letter to `deliver company tax return.’
+This is an annual notice that informs you that you’ll need to complete a company tax return CT600 (UK).

-- Your company’s CT service within your online account with them.
-It is recommended that you set up a Business Tax account with HMRC, as part of your company’s initial setup.
-Once the HMRC account is set up, you can add the Corporation Tax service.
+- Your company’s CT service within your online Business Tax account with HMRC.
+We recommend that you set up a Business Tax account with HMRC, as part of your company’s initial setup.
+Once the HMRC account is set up, you can add the Corporation Tax (HMRC) service.
 This will then allow you to track your company’s liabilities and payments in the future.

-For ease of reference, we have written about limited company taxes and the filing dates of official documents and tax payments.
+For ease of reference, we’ve written about limited company taxes and the filing dates for company documents and tax payments.
 We also have an article which covers what you should consider if you are looking to change your contractor accountant.

-All companies must deliver a company tax return CT600 to HMRC and pay Corporation Tax (UK) on their profits, regardless of their size or, indeed, their level of profits.
+All companies must deliver a CT600 tax return to HMRC each year.
+What’s more, they should pay Corporation Tax (UK) on their profits, regardless of their size or, indeed, their level of profits.

 How much tax does a limited company pay?

-As a limited company contractor, your business will subtract all allowable business expenses from business income to arrive at a profit in the company accounts.
-Certain expenses (such as entertainment, penalties, fines etc.) will need adding back on to the profit in the company tax workings to arrive at a revised profit, as these expenses are not tax-deductible.
-The appropriate ltd tax rate is applied to the adjusted profit to calculate the tax on limited company profits.
+As a limited company contractor, your business should record all allowable business expenses.
+Next, it will deduct the total of these expenses from business income to arrive at a profit in the company accounts.
+You need to add certain expenses (such as entertainment, penalties, fines etc.) back on to the profit in the company tax calculation to arrive at a revised profit, as these expenses are not tax-deductible.
+We then apply the appropriate ltd tax rate to the adjusted profit to calculate the tax on limited company profits.
 In turn, this is your company’s tax bill.

 How much is Corporation Tax for a limited company (UK)?
-Important to note, the annual calendar year ends on 31 December, whereas the company tax year in the UK ends on 31 March.
+Basically, the annual calendar year ends on 31 December, whereas the company tax year in the UK ends on 31 March.

-The current rate of Corporation Tax (UK) is 19%.
+The current rate of Corporation Tax (UK) for your UK contracting company is 19% upon the first £50K of profits (please see the next changes for how much tax you pay on profits above this amount).
 In the company tax years ended 31 March 2022 and 2023, all companies will pay Corporation Tax at this rate on their taxable profits.
 In previous years, large companies paid a higher rate of CT than smaller companies.
 1 April 2015 was the date that HMRC lined up the rates for small and large companies.

-Please note that following the March 2021 Budget, the Chancellor confirmed an increase in the CT rate.
+Following the March 2021 Budget, the Chancellor confirmed an increase in the CT rate.
 This change comes after all companies have had the same CT rate for several years.
+Furthermore, this increase was confirmed in the March 2023 Spring Budget.
 Therefore, from 1 April 2023, the 19% rate will increase to 25% on profits above £250,000, with marginal relief for profits between £50,000 and £250,000.

 This means that a company with profits: